ApiLogicServer/Docs/docs/index.md

 As noted above, nearly half the effort in a system is the logic.
 GenAI provides a simple way to create databases, but does not provide the automation to create the logic.

 In most cases, AI responses simply ignore the logic requirement.
-Attempts to address it fall in 2 categories: triggers and Logic Bank code.
+Attempts to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.

 &nbsp;